ExploringSecurity/Lab-notes/Lab 01 - Creating our lab environment.md

 # Lab 1: Configuring our lab environment

-Most of the assignments and labs for this module are best completed using a Linux environment.
-I've outlined a suggested lab environment, but you're free to use your own setup.
-Any lab instructions or video demo's for the module will use this suggested setup so your life will probably be easier if you are using the same setup.
+The main assessment for this module is a large practical test during exam week.
+The assessment will be a simulated penetration test on a small company network, for both their wired and wireless networks.
+To complete the penetration test you'll need your own laptop, hardware, backups etc. and all the tools and any resources you'll need for the day.
+Having a fully working attack machine will be essential.

+All of the lab activities and in-class demos will be completed using the setup outlined below, however you are free to use any setup and tools you prefer.
-> :warning: I think all the assignments/labs can still be completed on Windows/Mac, but I won't be troubleshooting any issues outside of the suggested lab environment.
+> :warning: I won't be troubleshooting any issues on different setups, outside of the suggested lab environment.

 ___

 ## Recommended Lab Setup:

-1. A hypervisor to allow us run virtual machines.
+1. A VirtualBox hypervisor
--- VirtualBox
-2. A Linux VM
+2. Kali Linux VM
--- Kali Linux recommended, but any modern linux VM should be fine
+-- recommended, but any modern linux VM should be fine
-3. An IDE for our coding
--- VS Code
-4. Version control / Hosting
--- Git / Github

 ___